Have you ever heard someone say something really mean about themselves?

 There’s never been a time where having a strong mental outlook has been so vital for kids and teens.

-This year’s stress has been one for the books.
+The stress in 2020 has been one for the books.
 Masks, changes in routine, missing friends and family, anxiety about the virus, changes in school, uncertainty for the future; these are just a few pressures that kids wrestle with on a daily basis.

 We want our children to be ok - to be better than ok - we want to set them up for success.